amcerbu/huygens/README.md

 8. `granny.cpp`: demonstrates both the granular synthesis template, `Granny<T>`, and `UDPReceive`, the system for receiving OSC messages (e.g., from Max).
 The synthesizer expects to be controlled with `max/gr.maxpat`.
 It is configured to perform granular synthesis on the incoming audiostream but can be configured to use a different buffer instead.
 9. `metronome.cpp`: a simple metronome utility (type a number in the terminal window to specify bpm).
 10. `mirror.cpp`: mirrors the incoming audiostream.
 Also has a small built-in monophonic synthesizer than can be played with the computer keyboard.
 The buttons of a standard QWERTY keyboard are mapped chromatically in rows, and in ascending fourths from row to row (like a guitar or bass).
+11. `octave.cpp`: (in progress) a frequency-domain pitch-shifter / octave pedal.
-11. `pm.cpp`: demonstrates the phase-modulation capabilities of the `Synth<T>` template.
+12. `pm.cpp`: demonstrates the phase-modulation capabilities of the `Synth<T>` template.
-12. `resynthesis.cpp`: demonstrates an ensemble of resonant IIR bandpass filters running in paralellel, using the `Filterbank<T>` template.
+13. `resynthesis.cpp`: demonstrates an ensemble of resonant IIR bandpass filters running in paralellel, using the `Filterbank<T>` template.
-13. `spectral.cpp`: demonstrates use of classes for frequency-domain manipulations (via a callback interface, a bit like Max's `pfft~`).
+14. `spectral.cpp`: demonstrates use of classes for frequency-domain manipulations (via a callback interface, a bit like Max's `pfft~`).
 This example performs spectral gating, only allowing high-amplitude components through.
 This tends to remove transients and other wideband sounds.
-14. `subtractive.cpp`: polyphonic subtractive synthesizer with dynamic tempering.
+15. `subtractive.cpp`: polyphonic subtractive synthesizer with dynamic tempering.

-The additive and subtractive synthesizers expect midi messages from the internal IAC Driver Bus.
-The script `python/launch.py` is designed to provide an interface for sending such messages, and expects to talk to a Novation Launchpad Pro Mk3 plugged in over USB.
-If you prefer to use a different device, run the terminal command `python3 mirror.py "your_input_device_name"` to send messages to the bus.
+The additive and subtractive synthesizers expect midi messages from the IAC Driver Bus.
+The script `launch.py` (in the `python` folder) is designed to provide an interface for sending such messages, and expects to talk to a Novation Launchpad Pro Mk3 plugged in over USB.
+If you prefer to use a different device, run the terminal command `python3 mirror.py "your_input_device_name"` to send your device's midi messages to the driver bus.